vimpunk/cratetorrent/README.md

     linuxserver/transmission
   ```
 5. After running the Transmission container for the first time, it will set up
-   the expected directory structures in the `assets/transmission`
+   the expected directory structure in the `assets/transmission`
    subdirectories.

 #### Create torrent file to seed